What is Bus Bar?

 - High current carrying capacity as compared with cables

 Difference between AC bus bar and DC bus bar:

 The bus bar which carries alternating current such bus bar is called AC busbar and the Busbar which carries direct current such a bus bar is called DC bus bar.
 But there is no difference at all.

 Many of the electrical engineers confuse about AC bus bar and DC busbar.
 In practically, Busbar means a conductor, which allows both Alternating current and Direct current that all.
 There is no difference or special manufacturing is required to carry alternating current and direct current.
 If a bus bar can allow 150 Amps means, we can send either AC 150 Amps or DC 150 Amps.

 Lets see the current carrying capacity of copper, aluminium, iron, galvanised, Silver Busbar

 The copper has high conductivity and low resistivity.
 Copper is having high current carrying capacity.

-I have worked in a panel manufacturing company for three years, the standard current carrying capacity of Copper busbar is 1.2 times of its area.
+I have worked in a panel manufacturing company for three years, the standard current carrying capacity of the Copper busbar is 1.2 times its product of width and the thickness.

 Hence the total current carrying capacity of the copper 1200 Amps of 100mm width and 10 mm thickness.